Dual Degrees, School of Business Administration

 Master of jurisprudence in corporate law with a concentration in regulatory analysis & compliance can be earned as a dual degree program with the master of business administration.
 The MJ/MBA is an online program designed to accommodate the working professional seeking to improve employment opportunities or simply to keep pace with changing regulatory requirements.

 The Schools of Engineering and Business Administration have collaborated to offer a program for engineers who have managerial and technical responsibilities.
 Completion of the required curriculum leads to the degrees of master of science in engineering and master of business administration.

-Jefferson Medical College of Thomas Jefferson University and the Widener University School of Business Administration have a joint program designed to grant the MD/MBA-HCM degrees within five years.
+Sidney Kimmel Medical College of Thomas Jefferson University and the Widener University School of Business Administration have a joint program designed to grant the MD/MBA-HCM degrees within five years.
 As the health care system has become more complex, the need for physician managers has grown.
 The dual degree program is designed to prepare physician managers who will operate in the interface between clinical practice and management.